josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 > and who they are no longer able to convincingly speak to.

 ---

+# 🏛️ Part I — The Westminster Loop

 ## 🏛️ The Westminster Definition Of “Serious”